211025-java-mule/p0-piotrek/Readme.md

 <h3> Description </h3>

-Application allows user to pick any number from 1 to 826 and by that id searches in global API for information about characters from Rick and Morty.
+Application shows detailed information about characters from Rick and Morty cartoon, based on global API.

 API URL: